5-Axis CNC Machine Buying Guide: Everything You Need to Know

 DMG Mori

-The DMU monoBLOCK series (DMU 50, 65, 80, 100, 125) is one of the most popular 5-axis platforms in the world.
-Available in both trunnion-table and swivel-head configurations with Siemens or Heidenhain controls.
-Known for solid build quality, good ergonomics, and a wide range of sizes.
-Used DMU 50 machines start around $100,000; larger models go well above $300,000.
+One of the most popular 5-axis platforms worldwide.
+Available in trunnion-table and swivel-head configurations with Siemens or Heidenhain controls.
+Solid build quality and a wide range of sizes.

 Makino